 Where can I find SMA redemption timeframes?

-You'll need the SMA codes on your client's portfolio valuation in Adviser Online, or from the SMA Product Disclosure Statement (PDS) to find the SMA redemption times.
+You'll need the Separately Managed Account (SMA) codes on your client's portfolio valuation in Adviser Online, or from the SMA Product Disclosure Statement (PDS) to find the SMA redemption times.

 To find a client's portfolio valuation in Adviser Online: